LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 Firstly, there are two arrays that store 64 proc structs and 8 cpu structs respectively, all of the proc structs are empty at the beginning and each of them can hold real process data, as well as cpu structs, which can hold cpu data.

-We have talked what data fields are in the process at first section, let's see what data filed that a cpu struct can hold:
+We have talked about what data fields are in the process at the first section, let's see what data filed that a cpu struct can hold:

 ```rust
 // proc.rs